Santuario di Santa Maria delle Grazie a San Giovanni Valdarno

 Via Ubaldino Peruzzi, 52027 San Giovanni Valdarno AR, Italia

-The Basilica of Santa Maria delle Grazie in San Giovanni Valdarno dates back to the late 15th century, but over the years it has grown and been changed many times, such as after a serious fire in 156 and after World War II bombings.
-The construction of the church dates back to 1484, following the miracle of “Monna Tancia”.
+The construction of the Basilica of Santa Maria delle Grazie in San Giovanni Valdarno dates back to 1484, following the so-called miracle of “Monna Tancia” attributed to the Madonna, but over the years it has been enlarged and modified several times, such as after a serious fire in 1596 and after World War II bombings.

 The architectural structure is enhanced by the portico and the series of arched windows on the first floor, and culminates in the triangular gable, on which four statues lie (of the saints Augustinus, John the Baptist, Lawrence and Francis) and in the bell tower above.
 In the centre of the bottom wall of the hall, between the two staircases, there is a large polychrome terracotta by Giovanni della Robbia (1513) depicting the Assumption.